-- inadequate screening allowing the breeding of mosquitos, which contributes to mosquito nuisance; - chemical tastes and hazards from roofing materials; - inflow of contaminated water such as sewage; - consumption of water that does not meet the Australian Drinking Water Guidelines 1996.

-- (2) Water outlets and fixtures connected to the rainwater harvesting system are - (a) identified as "RAINWATER" with a label: or - (b) a tap identified by a green indicator with the letters "RW". - (3) Where mains water is available, the rainwater harvesting system is not connected to drinking water fixtures and outlets. - (4) Openings, inlets and overflow pipes of water collection devices are fitted with flap valves, lids or mosquito-proof gauze mesh screens to prevent mosquitoes entering and breeding in the stored water.
-Screens are not coarser than 1mm aperture mesh, which is approximately 16 to 18 meshes per 25mm2. - (5) Rainwater is not collected from roofs painted with tar-based or lead-based paint, or from asbestos roofs. - (6) Where the water collection device is installed underground in unsewered areas, the water is only to be used for outdoor activities and toilet flushing.
+Information for Applicants and Assessors Plumbing and Building Criteria with rainwater harvesting systems are - inadequate screening allowing the breeding of mosquitos, which contributes to mosquito nuisance; harvesting system is labelled "RAINWATER" with contrasting wording, at intervals not exceeding 1 metre. chemical tastes and hazards from roofing materials; inflow of contaminated water such as sewage; consumption of water that does not meet the Australian Drinking Water Guidelines 1996.
+(2) Water outlets and fixtures connected to the rainwater harvesting system are - (a) identified as "RAINWATER" with a label; or (b) a tap identified by a green indicator with the letters "RW".
+(3) Where mains water is available, the rainwater harvesting system is not connected to drinking water fixtures and outlets.
+(4) Openings, inlets and overflow pipes of water collection devices are fitted with flap valves, lids or mosquito- proof gauze mesh screens to prevent mosquitoes entering and breeding in the stored water.
+Screens are not coarser than 1mm aperture mesh, which is approximately 16 to 18 meshes per 25mm 2 .
+(5) Rainwater is not collected from roofs painted with tar-based or lead-based paint, or from asbestos roofs.
+(6) Where the water collection device is installed underground in unsewered areas, the water is only to be used for outdoor activities and toilet flushing.

-Department: Planning and Policy Group: Land Use Planning Approved: General Meeting Date Approved: 28/02/2007 CMR Team Use Only Effective Date: 28/02/2007
+Department: Planning and Policy Group: Land Use Planning Approved: General Meeting Date Approved: 28/02/2007 CMR Team Use Only

-Version: 3 Review Date: 28/02/2010
+Effective Date: 28/02/2007 Version: 3 Review Date: 28/02/2010 Page: 11 of 17